romeerez/orchid-orm/packages/docs/src/guide/index.md

 With raw SQL it is much harder and error-prone to write dynamic queries, when the query structure depends on user parameters it may result in a messy SQL parts concatenation.

 Query-builder is not aware of relations between tables, so each time when querying posts with comments you have to write join query explicitly, and there may be 3, 4, 10 levels of joins.
 ORM does that for you.

 Other ORMs takes different ways for defining models:

 - `Prisma` has own language for defining schema, which requires to recompile it to TS on each change.
-- `Sequelize` was designed for JS, and it takes a lot of boilerplate for TS, it will be a bit better in v7 which is currently in alpha, but still not as concise as the others.
+- `Sequelize` was designed for JS, and it takes a lot of boilerplate for TS.
 - `Objection` was designed for JS, and it won't let TS to autocomplete or check relation names or columns in your queries.
-- `TypeORM`, `MikroORM` models relies on decorators and a hacky tools to tweak TS compiler to get info about the types.
+- `TypeORM`, `MikroORM` models relies on decorators and requires specific typescript settings.
 - `DeepKit` hacks the compiler entirely, and it simply didn't work for me with strange errors.

 With `Porm` you write models in a such way: